taikoxyz/docs/src/content/docs/resources/faqs.md

 ## Can I ignore these logs from my node?

-See [node troubleshooting](/resources/node-troubleshooting) for a list of node logs that can be ignored and which are errors.
+Join the Discord (`#errors-faq` channel) to see the node logs that can be ignored and which are errors.

 ## Where can I find the deployed contract addresses?